ndierckx/NOVOPlasty/README.md

 - UPDATED CONFIG FILE!
 - Improved heteroplasmy calling
 - Improved organelle assembly
 - NEW FUNCTION: It is now possible to extend a seed directly, this will not correct the given seed, so it may not have mismatches
-**24/04/19**
-- UPDATED CONFIG FILE!
-- New heteroplasmy function (can link heteroplasmic mutations by local assembly)
-- New batch function
-- Small improvements in assembly

 ## Cite